Chase Private Client Checking

 - Verify Your ID: If you’re new to Chase you will need to verify your identity.
 You can do this by uploading a picture of your driver’s license, passport or other government issued photo ID when prompted.

-New customers can earn a welcome bonus of up to $2,000.
+New customers can earn a significant welcome bonus.
 In order to get it, new customers should transfer a total of $250,000 or more of cash or securities within 45 days of coupon enrollment.

 Yes, the account is interest bearing.
 The current rate for balances of Private Client Checking accounts is None APY.

 If you want to close your Private Client Checking account, you can either call into your local branch or call your private client banker, who can guide you through the closure process.